Eggwite/megacloud-key-extractor/README.md

 2.  **Trace the Key Variable**: It then traces the key back to its origin, which is the function `j`.

-3.  **Resolve the Key-Generating Function**: The plugin analyzes the AST of the key-generating function (`j`) to determine its return value.
+3.  **Resolve the Key-Generating Function**: The plugin analyses the AST of the key-generating function (`j`) to determine its return value.

 4.  **Evaluate the Expression**: Inside `j`, it finds the `return` statement with the expression `String.fromCharCode(...E)`.
 The extractor is smart enough to resolve this:
     *   It identifies `String.fromCharCode` as a known function it can emulate.